Symptom

 This KBA is intended for SuccessFactors Learning Administrators (admins) responsible for:

-- Implementing pricing for items and scheduled offerings
+- Implementing pricing for items and classes

 - Offering different methods to reduce prices charged to users